Credit Recovery Program & Summer School

 Attendance

 Attendance is a mandatory component of success.
-Students not present on the 1st day of Summer session will be considered a no-show and automatically dropped.
-Students will only be allowed 1 absence for the duration of each summer session.
-Students will automatically be dropped on their second absence.
+Students not present on the first day of a Summer session will be considered a no-show and automatically dropped.

 Student Class Schedules

-- Go to CUHSD's Parent Resources page.
+- Go to CUHSD's Parent Resources page (opens in new window)

-- Access the Aeries Parent Portal.
+- Access the Aeries Parent Portal (opens in new window)

 Student Conduct